Amet13/ODYSSEY/README.md

 ![](Documentation/Images/main.png)

+> ⚠️ **Important:** > **Optimized Defaults**: ODYSSEY is configured with optimal settings for most users.
+Advanced options are available for developers.
-> ⚠️ **Important:**
+>
-> To avoid Google reCAPTCHA and other anti-bot detection, browser windows must remain visible during automation.
-Hiding or minimizing these windows may increase the risk of being flagged as a bot and cause reservations to fail.
-The automation simulates real user activity in a visible window for maximum reliability.
+> **💡 Tip**: Keep your laptop awake during reservation automation.
+While ODYSSEY can prevent sleep before autorun, it's best to ensure your Mac doesn't go to sleep during the reservation process for optimal reliability.

 ## 📊 Logs & Debugging